CMASCenter/pcluster-cmaq/docs/user_guide_pcluster/system-requirements-parallel-cluster.md

 The Parallel Cluster allows you to run the compute nodes only as long as the job requires, and you can also update the compute nodes as needed for your domain

 ### 1.4 MVP Parallel Cluster Configuration for CONUS Domain

+Recommended configuration of the Parallel Cluster HPC head node and compute nodes to run the CMAQ CONUS benchmark for two days:

 Head node: